-That level of closeness brought our challenge into very clear focus.
-For example, most the women we met didn’t own phones and were largely illiterate.
+That level of closeness brought our challenge into clear focus.
+For example, most of the women we met did not own phones and were largely illiterate.
 As a result they were unlikely to adopt a mobile payment solution on their own.
 Finally, the existing program asked borrowers to acquire SIM cards from the participating Telco – no easy task for a community of people who often lack the literacy and documentation they need to get a SIM card in the first place.

 We worked together to pivot the program in three key ways.
 First, we recognized that getting borrowers to make mobile payments on their own was unlikely to happen, at least in the near term.
 We pivoted the program to rely more heavily on agents as payment points rather than ask people in villages to make the payment on their own.

 Second, we decided that a pivot away from an ecosystem built around a single telco was key.
 As a result, the team shifted to a telco agnostic solution which could work regardless of which network our users were already subscribed to.

 Finally, without agents in place who agreed to serve as payment points, this program’s chances of success were zero.
 Incentivizing agents at the last mile is tough, especially given that this service required the liquidity to pay out balances topped up onto a mobile wallet.
 Despite this, we noticed certain remote areas had very dedicated agents.
 With a bit of work, we figured out that local telco agents had unofficially granted exclusivity to these shops.

 As a result, offering mobile money services suddenly became a huge selling point, bringing them customers that otherwise might have gone to competing shops.